arcus/education_modules/geocode_lat_long/geocode_lat_long.md

 After completion of this module, learners will be able to:

-- understand the importance of geocoding addresses
+- Understand the importance of geocoding addresses
-- understand the latitude and longitude coordinate system
+- Understand the latitude and longitude coordinate system
-- geocode single addresses.
+- Geocode single addresses.

 @end